Accelerated Bachelor of Science in Nursing (BSN) Program

 Our Accelerated Bachelor of Science in Nursing (ABSN) program is geared towards individuals that already have a bachelor’s degree (minimum 3.0 GPA to qualify) in a non-nursing major from a regionally-accredited college or university.
 This accelerated second bachelor’s degree program will allow you to get licensed as an RN and working in the field quickly.
 If you do not already have a bachelor’s degree, you may be interested in our associate degree in Nursing.

-Our 60-credit ABSN program can be completed in as few as 16 months full-time, in an online/on-campus hybrid format, so you can be on your way to a career where you truly make a difference, in just months.
+Our 60-credit ABSN program can be completed in as few as 16 months full-time, so you can be on your way to a career where you truly make a difference, in just months.
 In conjunction with your prior learning, our ABSN coursework will put you on the path to becoming an RN on a timeline that works for you.

 You will learn the skills and gain the knowledge necessary to become an advocate for your patients, families, and communities.
 You will practice a holistic approach to patient wellness and quality care through critical and creative thinking, ethical decision-making, and evidence-based practice.

 With our fixed tuition model, you will know the total cost of completing your ABSN degree before you begin classes.

 We have been awarded scholarship assistance through CT Health Horizons initiative to increase and diversify the nursing profession in Connecticut.
 Students who are enrolled in the ABSN, RN-BSN or MHNP programs and are Pell Grant eligible or live in an Alliance School District may qualify for up to $10,000 through this initiative.
 Ask your Financial Aid advisor for more information about your eligibility.